How Military Demonstration Teams Operate

 The Thunderbirds practice routines hundreds of times before each season.

-Safety Protocols
+The Safety Protocols Are Uncompromising

 Pre-flight inspections far exceed standard military requirements.
-Multiple crew members inspect each aircraft using detailed checklists that verify every system functions properly.
+Multiple crew members inspect each aircraft using detailed checklists that verify every system.
+Any discrepancy — no matter how minor — grounds the aircraft until it is resolved.
+Spare jets stand ready to substitute if primary aircraft develop problems during preflight.

-The Ambassador Mission
+The Ambassador Mission Nobody Talks About

 Airshow scene